jxxcarlson/rfduinoSensor/README.md

 reading of 100, while in reversed mode, it gives a scale reading of 0.

-This project consists of three parts:
+This project consists of four parts:

 1. The rfduino board (see http://www.rfduino.com)
 connected to an analogue sensor circut and to a power supply -- five volts is best, but 3v works and so should 1.5v, although I have not tested that.

+2. A circuit connected to the rfduiono board.
 The basic circuit: GPIO pin 1 to sensor to resistor to GND.
 Optional: GPIO pin 2 to LED to resistor to GND -- blinks to show that circuit is operational.
 Note that when using a light sensor at low light levels, the blinking LED affects the light readings.

-2. A arduino sketch (Folder = Sensor_RFDuino) that you upload to the RFDuino.
+3. A arduino sketch (Folder = Sensor_RFDuino) that you upload to the RFDuino.

-3. An iPhone app that displays the sensor data.
+4. An iPhone app that displays the sensor data.
 Communication with the rfduino is by Bluetooth.

 SCALE CALIBRATION: I used a cadmium sulfide photoresistor for this